It seems as though everybody wants to

 Where the company accepts that an individual is a minor and are seeking parental consent, e-mail might not be the best medium, unless they can establish that the e-mail address is genuinely a parent/guardian's e-mail address.
 A postal address is more readily authenticated, though it still does not preclude a letter being addressed to a sibling.

-The closest Irish precedent is a case involving a primary school which put the personal details of pupils on a website without parental consent.
+primary school which put the personal details of pupils on a website without parental consent.
 The Data Protection Commissioner took a dim view of this:

 A parent contacted my Office to complain that the local primary school was publishing personal details of pupils on the school web site, without the knowledge or consent of parents.
 The details included photographic images of named individual pupils, as well as general details volunteered by pupils regarding their hobbies, likes and dislikes.
 The parent was concerned that the non-selective publication of children’s details in this way was inappropriate, and could expose the children to unnecessary risks.
 The parent had raised the matter with the school authorities and was very dissatisfied with the response she had received.